-- (a) If the disability benefit recipient fails to comply within the aforementioned ninety day notice period, the suspension of disability benefits and any health care stipend shall be effective on the first day of the month immediately following the expiration of such notice period until the treatment is obtained, the required report is received by the board, or the board's physician certifies that the treatment is no longer helpful or advisable. - (b) In the event the disability benefit recipient complies within the aforementioned ninety day notice period or the board's physician certified that the treatment is no longer helpful or advisable, OP&F will not suspend the disability benefit recipient's disability benefits and any health care stipend. - (J) If, after the aforementioned ninety day notice period, referred to in paragraph (I) of the rule, the disability benefit submits to the requested treatment, submits the required reports, or complies with the required treatment regimen or the board's physician certifies that the treatment is no longer helpful or advisable, OP&F will reinstate the disability benefits and any health care stipend of such disability benefit recipient, effective as of the first day of the month immediately following the month in which the past due statement(s) were received in proper form by OP&F. - (K) If the refusal to submit to the medical examination, as required by the terms of division (C)(2) of section 742.40 of the Revised Code and such failure continues for one year, whether documented by the fund's books or records or as presumed as provided in rule 742-3-10 of the Administrative Code, then the disability benefit recipient's disability benefits and any health care stipend shall be forfeited, as required by the terms of division (C)(2) of section 742.40 of the Revised Code effective as of the date of the original suspension, as referenced in a writing provided to the disability benefit recipient from the fund or the board. - (L) For purposes of determining whether the recipient has refused to comply with the provisions of this division (C)(2) of section 742.40 of the Revised Code and this rule, the fund may conclusively rely upon the fund's books and records. - (M) Except as expressly provided in this rule or section 742.40 of the Revised Code, all notices to the disability benefit recipient or applicant shall be either delivered personally, sent by express delivery service, certified mail, or first class U.S. mail, postage prepaid and addressed to the disability benefit recipient at the most recent address set forth in such recipient's file with the fund, or to such other address as the disability benefit recipient shall thereafter designate by proper notice in accordance with this paragraph.
-All notices to the fund or the board shall be addressed at its principal place of business.
+If the disability benefit recipient fails to comply within the aforementioned ninety day notice period, the suspension of disability benefits and any health care stipend shall be effective on the first day of the month immediately following the expiration of such notice period until the treatment is obtained, the required report is received by the board, or the board's physician certifies that the treatment is no longer helpful or advisable.

+In the event the disability benefit recipient complies within the aforementioned ninety day notice period or the board's physician certified that the treatment is no longer helpful or advisable, OP&F will not suspend the disability benefit recipient's disability benefits and any health care stipend.

+- (J) If, after the aforementioned ninety day notice period, referred to in paragraph (I) of the rule, the disability benefit recipient submits to the requested treatment, submits the required reports, complies with the required treatment regimen, or the board's physician certifies that the treatment is no longer helpful or advisable, OP&F will reinstate the disability benefits and any health care stipend of such disability benefit recipient, effective as of the first day of the month immediately following the month in which the past due statement(s) were received in proper form by OP&F. - (K) If a disability benefit recipient fails to submit to the medical examination required by division (C)(2) of section 742.40 of the Revised Code and such failure continues for one year, whether documented by OP&F's books or records or as presumed as provided in rule 742-3-10 of the Administrative Code, then the disability benefit recipient's disability benefits and any health care stipend shall be forfeited, as required by the terms of division (C)(2) of section 742.40 of the Revised Code.
+The forfeiture shall be effective as of the date of the original suspension, as referenced in a writing provided to the disability benefit recipient from OP&F. - (L) For purposes of determining whether the recipient has refused to comply with the provisions of this division (C)(2) of section 742.40 of the Revised Code and this rule, OP&F may conclusively rely upon its books and records. - (M) Except as expressly provided in this rule or section 742.40 of the Revised Code, all notices to the disability benefit recipient or applicant shall be either delivered personally, sent by express delivery service, certified mail, or first class U.S. mail, postage prepaid, and addressed to the disability benefit recipient at the most recent address set forth in OP&F's records.
+All notices to OP&F shall be addressed at its principal place of business.
 Except as otherwise specifically provided for in this rule, notices will be deemed given as of the earlier of: